-NOTE: Protection fuses are not field-replaceable.
-Please contact JMA Technical Support for details.
+Protection fuses are not field-replaceable.
+Contact JMA Technical Support for details.

-Opening the remote unit will void warranty.
+Caution: Opening the remote unit voids the warranty.

-The following figures show position and electrical rating of the final power amplifiers protection fuses .
+Each final power amplifier is protected by a fuse.
+The following figures show the position and electrical rating of the Final Amplifier Module protection fuses: